ForNetCode/web-sugar/README.md

 ## Target of this project
 This project would collect all things we used in the development of web server with Scala 3.
 The libraries of this project would not treat `Performance` or `Cooperation` as first thing, but easily use and write less code.

 So instead of using this project as well promised web framework, just treat it as a syntactic sugar wrapper of Scalatra Web Framework.
 You could copy the codebase everywhere or import this project using `git submodule` to your project (This is how we used this project).

-With heavy usage of `given` and `extension`, debug of this project may not be an easy job for newbie of Scala.

 **We recommend you fork this project, and change it for your needs.**